High Noon

-High Noon is a 1952 American Western film produced by Stanley Kramer from a screenplay by Carl Foreman, directed by Fred Zinnemann, and starring Gary Cooper and Grace Kelly.
+High Noon is a 1952 American Western film directed by Fred Zinnemann, produced by Stanley Kramer, and starring Gary Cooper, Grace Kelly, Katy Jurado, Thomas Mitchell, Lloyd Bridges, and Otto Kruger.
+The screenplay by Carl Foreman is based on John W. Cunningham's short story "The Tin Star", first published in Collier's magazine in 1947.
 The plot, which occurs in real time, centers on a town marshal whose sense of duty is tested when he must decide to either face a gang of killers alone, or leave town with his new wife.

-Though mired in controversy at the time of its release due to its political themes, the film was nominated for seven Academy Awards and won four (Actor, Editing, Score and Song) as well as four Golden Globe Awards (Actor, Supporting Actress, Score, and Black and White Cinematography).
-The award-winning score was written by Ukrainian/Russian-born composer Dimitri Tiomkin.
+Upon its release, High Noon received mixed reviews, as critics and audiences expecting typical Western action were surprised by the film's focus on moral and emotional conflict.
+Despite this, it was a commercial success.
+Though mired in controversy at the time of its release due to its political themes, the film was nominated for seven Academy Awards and won four, including Best Actor for Cooper, as well as four Golden Globe Awards.

-High Noon was selected in 1989 by the Library of Congress as one of the first 25 films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
-An iconic film whose story has been partly or completely repeated in later film productions, its ending in particular has inspired numerous later films, including but not just limited to westerns.
+Over time, High Noon has come to be regarded as one of the greatest films ever made.
+In 1989, the film was selected by the Library of Congress as one of the first 25 films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
+Its story and ending have inspired numerous later films, including many westerns.

 Plot

 In Hadleyville, a small town in New Mexico Territory, Marshal Will Kane, newly married to Amy Fowler, prepares to retire.
 The happy couple will soon depart to raise a family and run a store in another town.
 However, word arrives that Frank Miller, a vicious outlaw whom Kane sent to prison, has been released and will arrive by the noon train, one day ahead of the new marshal.
+Frank threatened revenge on Kane and the judge at his sentencing.
 Miller's gang—his younger brother Ben, Jack Colby, and Jim Pierce—wait at the station.